Bereichsbild

 • Citizens of non-EU and non-EEC countries

-With a student application visa employment is not permitted.
+With a study-application visa employment is not permitted.

 A residence permit according to §18d AufenthG for research purposes allows you to carry out the research activities as outlined in the hosting agreement as well as teaching activities.
 It is not necessary to obtain the permission of the Federal Employment Agency.